 In a similar fashion to the way that the Internet gave rise “open source” software, the initial sequencing of the human genome (particularly that from the “public consortium”) was associated with “open data.”
 Researchers were encouraged to build upon existing publicly available sequence knowledge and contribute additional sequence data or annotations.
 However, now there is a change as more genomes of specific people are sequenced and concerns for the privacy of these subjects necessitates securing the data and only providing access to appropriate users [17].

 As changing computing paradigms such as cloud computing are playing a role in managing the flood of sequencing data privacy protection in the cloud environment becomes a major concern.
 Researchers are interested in finding reliable and affordable solutions to minimize the risk of sensitive data leakage [18, 19].
 Privacy protection in a cloud environment can be split into two layers: first sensitive data must be protected from leaking to a third party [20].
-Second, the computation should be made oblivious to the cloud service provider [21] One possible culmination of these ideas could be the creation of a single, monolithic “biomedical cloud” that would contain all the protected data from US or perhaps even global research projects.
+Second, the computation should be made as oblivious as possible to the cloud service provider [21].
+One possible culmination of these ideas could be the creation of a single, monolithic “biomedical cloud” that would contain all the protected data from US or perhaps even global genomics research projects.
 This would completely change the biomedical analysis ecosystem, with researchers gaining access to this single entry point and storing all their programs and analyses there.
 Smaller implementations of this strategy can be seen in the HIPAA compliant cloud resources being developed so that datasets can be stored and shared on remote servers [19].

 The cost of sequencing and the changing biological research landscape